 We’ve said many times about diligently putting on sunscreen during summer.
 But here’s a trick to further oil-proof your skin: try mattifying sunscreens.
 By that we mean looking for sunscreens that contain mineral filters such as zinc oxide and titanium dioxide.
 Those reflect UV rays away from the skin and have a more mattifying texture which is refreshing for oil-prone skin.

 7. Go foundation-free

 Cut back on the makeup and allow your pores to breathe.
 Caking on heavy makeup for long hours can result in a melting mess by end of the day during the summer heat.
 Mixed with sweat and sebum, it’s the perfect combination for clogged pores.
-Go foundation-free as much as possible, but if you’d still like to have some coverage, choose non-comedogenic tinted sunscreens that do the trick without the extra burden.
+Go foundation-free as much as possible, but if you’d still like to have some coverage, choose non-comedogenic lightweight tinted sunscreens that do not clog your pores.

 To blot or not?